platvampb/react-tutorial/README.md

 Have fun hunting!

 P.S.
 Something that might help your debugging if you use Chrome: [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en).
-Among other things, it lets you to inspect the stat tree in real time.
+Among other things, it lets you inspect the stat tree in real time.